Seven Days in the Scottish Highlands: Whisky, Castles, and Horizontal Rain

 Day 4: Isle of Skye

-Full day on Skye.
-Started at the Old Man of Storr — a pinnacled rock formation visible from the road.
-The hike to the base takes about 1 hour.
-Free.
-The fog rolled in just as I reached the top, which was either atmospheric or frustrating depending on your perspective.
-I chose atmospheric.
+Give Skye a full day.
+Begin at the Old Man of Storr — a pinnacled rock formation visible from the road, with a hike to the base that takes about 1 hour, free.
+The fog tends to roll in right as you reach the top, which is either atmospheric or frustrating depending on your perspective.
+Choose atmospheric.

-Drove to the Fairy Pools near Glenbrittle — a series of crystal-clear pools and waterfalls at the foot of the Black Cuillins.
-Free, 1.5-hour walk.
-The water is painfully cold (I put my hand in — about 8°C) but the blue-green color is unlike anything I've seen in the UK.
+Drive on to the Fairy Pools near Glenbrittle — a series of crystal-clear pools and waterfalls at the foot of the Black Cuillins.
+Free, a 1.5-hour walk.
+The water is painfully cold (around 8°C) but the blue-green color is unlike anything else in the UK.

-Evening: Neist Point lighthouse on the western tip of Skye.
-Free access, 30-minute walk from the car park along dramatic cliff-top paths.
-Arrived at sunset.
-The lighthouse sits on a headland jutting into the Atlantic, and the light — golden, low, filtered through sea spray — was the best I saw all week.
+Save the evening for Neist Point lighthouse on the western tip of Skye.
+Free access, a 30-minute walk from the car park along dramatic cliff-top paths.
+Time it for sunset.
+The lighthouse sits on a headland jutting into the Atlantic, and the light — golden, low, filtered through sea spray — is the best of the whole week: the kind of raw North Atlantic light you'll also find out in the Faroe Islands.

 Weather: Fog, then sun, then fog, then spectacular sunset.
 Classic Skye.